This article was updated on July 12, 2019, by the original author.

 There could be a number of causes for the symptoms that now fall under the umbrella of ‘irritable bowel syndrome’ (IBS), but there’s one cause I’m certain of and science has validated my certainty: Antibiotics.

-Many years ago, before IBS was a thing, before the symptoms that distinguished it were labeled a disease, I suffered many of the symptoms associated with the disorder – stomach upset, bloating, alternating between constipation and diarrhea – a short while after completing a course of antibiotics.
-Each symptom started off fairly mild, but intensified with time.
+Many years ago, before IBS was a thing, before the symptoms that distinguished it was labeled a disease, I suffered many of the symptoms associated with the disorder – stomach upset, bloating, alternating between constipation and diarrhea – a short while after completing a course of antibiotics.
+Each symptom started off fairly mild but intensified with time.

 Before continuing with my own experience, I should mention that while recent clinical research studies have proven that many people who use antibiotics are at an increased risk for developing IBS not everyone who uses antibiotics will share my unpleasant experience; however, for those who are suffering with bowel issues following a course of antibiotics, what worked for me might work for you as well.

 As I was saying… With time, my pain and discomfort increased, despite trying every over-the-counter remedy for my symptoms on the market, at that time.
 I received very little relief using these products, and some items (I won’t name names) actually made some symptoms worse.
 Eventually, I shared my problem with an older friend, who had been using herbs and other natural remedies since the early ’80s.

 She suggested a book that she’d recently read called Achieve Maximum Health: Colon Flora the Missing Link in Immunity, Health & Longevity by David Webster.
 She lent me her copy, and it was a revelation!
 Before I even finished the book, I went to the health food store a few blocks from where I lived and purchased my first bottle of probiotics.
 I felt a difference within a week, and before an entire month had passed I began to feel like myself again.